Halloween Safety Tips And Choosing The Perfect Costume

 Halloween Costume Tips For The Children:

 The easier the costume for your young child to get around in, the less distracted they will be, and the more fun they are going to have.
-If for instance the costume is to long or hiding their eyes they are left trying to adjust and not concentrating on celebrating.
+If for instance the costume is to long or hiding their eyes they are left trying to adjust and not concentrating on celebrating the evening.
 So go easy on the obstruction of the costume.
-You want your child to have a blast, not left trying to maneuver around the neighborhood in a ill fitting Halloween costume.
+You want your child to have a pleasant and enjoyable time, not left trying to maneuver around the neighborhood in a ill fitting Halloween costume.

-- So be sure your child has a safe, yet entertaining costume that fits perfectly for their needs.
-Movement and ease of body parts are critical for small children.
+- Be sure your child has a safe, yet entertaining costume that fits perfectly for their needs.
+Movement and ease of body parts are especially critical for smaller children.

 - Use lots of reflective tape, flashlights, glow sticks and other playful lighting in abundance to keep your child safe and happy.
 The lighting will help keep your child clearly seen by others.
-These items can be found very cheaply at dollar like stores.
+These kinds of items can be found very cheaply at dollar or discount stores.

 - Caution your child about the possible dangers of eating candy before you approve it.
 Not everybody can be trusted to dish out safe treats for the kids.